-Ground Water Alternatives: The ground water alternative (G2) also complies with the ARARs identified for OU15.
+Ground Water Alternatives: Alternative G1 does not comply with ARARs because it does not address current or future risks to human health and the environment.
+Alternative G2 complies with the ARARs identified for OU3.
 Under the alternative, use of ground water would be restricted for potable and non-potable use, with the exception of environmental investigations, through an EC.
-The EC would be established in compliance with Ohio Revised Code (ORC) §§ 5301.80 through 5301.92.
+The EC would be established in compliance with ORC §§ 5301.80 through 5301.92.